8 questions to ask before you decide to reprice or refinance your home loan

 7. How do I see my job situation?

 Do you see any headwinds in the industry you are in where there may be disruptions to your income?
-Or the need to move to another position, job or even location for greater prospects, growth & development, or sometimes personal reasons.
+Or the need to move to another position, job or even location for greater prospects, growth & development, or sometimes for personal reasons.
 In a fast-changing and uncertain world, it will be wise to plan ahead.

 8. Lastly, what’s the costs involved and are there any advantages that I should be made aware of other than interest rate?